dvd-dev/hilo/info.md

 ## Credits

-Credits to to [Francis Poisson](https://github.com/francispoisson/) who's the original author of this integration.
+Credits to [Francis Poisson](https://github.com/francispoisson/) who's the original author of this integration.

 ---